-User-directed backups using templates To perform a backup from the Backup, Archive, and Restore interface, run a template through DB2 Template Administration (click Actions > Administer Templates > DB2 ).
+User-directed backups using templates

+To perform a backup from the Backup, Archive, and Restore interface, run a template through DB2 Template Administration (click Actions > Administer Templates > DB2).
 You can also create a new template using the DB2 Backup Wizard, and run the template from the Template Complete screen.

 The backup that results from the template is a Snapshot Client backup if the policy is configured for Snapshot Client methods.
 Be sure to add the client to that policy on the master server.

-You also must specify a policy in the ${\tt db2.conf}$ file on the client.
-User-directed backups using bpdb2proxy Use the bpdb2proxy command to perform a Snapshot Client backup of your DB2 database from the command line.
+You also must specify a policy in the db2.conf file on the client.

+User-directed backups using bpdb2proxy

+Use the bpdb2proxy command to perform a Snapshot Client backup of your DB2 database from the command line.
 You must be the DB2 user to use the bpdb2proxy command.
 For backups, specify the -backup option with bpdb2proxy.

-Use the bpdb2proxy command in the following format to back up a DB2 database with a Snapshot Client method: Windows:install_path\NetBackup\bin\bpdb2proxy -backup -d dbalias -u user -p password UNIX:/usr/openv/netbackup/bin/bpdb2proxy -backup -d dbalias -u u ser -p password Server-directed backups The following describes the process for configuring policies for DB2 backups with Snapshot Client.
-See "Configuring a snapshot policy for NetBackup for DB2" on page 101.
+Use the bpdb2proxy command in the following format to back up a DB2 database with a Snapshot Client method:

+Windows:install path\NetBackup\bin\bpdb2proxy -backup -d dbalias -u user -p password

+UNIX: /usr/openv/netbackup/bin/bpdb2proxy -backup -d dbalias -u user -p password

+Server-directed backups

+The following describes the process for configuring policies for DB2 backups with Snapshot Client.

+See "Configuring a snapshot policy for NetBackup for DB2" on page 110.

 These policies specify Snapshot Client backups for the DB2 database.

+See "Performing NetBackup for DB2 restores with Snapshot Client methods" on page 131.